Occasionally, I produce things other than scholarship that I want to share. I'll post those things here.

 Free and Easy Conversing: Zhuangzi and Skepticism

-We animated a dialogue about how to interpret Zhaungzi's happiness of fish passage written by Aaron Novick and Liam Kofi Bright.
+We animated a dialogue about how to interpret Zhaungzi's happiness of fish passage written by Rose Novick and Liam Kofi Bright.
 I hope that others, like me, will find it to be a useful teaching resource.

 Latex for People Who Don't Care About Typesetting